thefrontside/bigtest/website/docs/docs/interactors/interactors/3-locators-filters-actions.md

 Button('Submit').exists();
 ```

+A typical user would try to find a button with the word "Submit" on it, and so we use that word for the Locator.

 What is going on behind the scenes?
-The built-in Button interactor provided by BigTest looks for a button with that test, using [element.textContent](/).
-So, `Button('Submit')` returns a button element whose `element.textContent` is equal to `Submit`.
+Just like the user, the built-in Button interactor provided by BigTest looks for a button with the "Submit" text.
+It uses [element.textContent](/) to find the match.
+To say it another way, `Button('Submit')` returns a button element whose `element.textContent` is equal to `Submit`.

 ### Locators are optional